 A substantial part of the problem with Willow is director Ron Howard.
 Ron Howard had come from stardom as a teen actor on tvs Happy Days (1974-84) and parlayed his clout there to directing two successful comedies Night Shift (1982) and Splash!
 (1984) before finding some critical acclaim with the banal Cocoon (1985).
 Ahead for Howard would be the likes of Parenthood (1989), Backdraft (1991), Far and Away (1994), The Paper (1994), Apollo 13 (1995), How the Grinch Stole Christmas (2000), the Oscar-win of the entirely overrated A Beautiful Mind (2001), the supernatural Western The Missing (2003), The Da Vinci Code (2006), Frost/Nixon (2008), Angels & Demons (2009) and Inferno (2016).
 While Howard has increasingly established himself with a certain respectable mainstream acceptability, his films bog down in a blandness and feelgood sentiment posed in lieu of any thought-provoking depth.

 The problem with Willow is that Ron Howard directs it more as a comedy than he does as an adventure film.
 Willow comes with much in the way of light audience-pleasing humour, especially in the annoying characters of the two brownies that exist for no purpose other than there are usually small furry sidekicks in Disney films, and an entirely comic cart chase sequence.
 However, with Ron Howard at the helm, it is all so fluffy and light-hearted that without anything to hold it down as a script other than clichés, the very slightness of the exercise blows away.
 George Lucas balanced humour and pastiche in Star Wars in a way that enervated the mythic underside; Ron Howards failing is that he never takes it seriously and as a result Willow has all the substance of candyfloss.
+Howard later got the opportunity to direct an actual Star Wars film with the upcoming Solo: A Star Wars Story (2018).

 Willow certainly has a lush, epic score, some beautifully composed scenery and slickly excellent effects work from Industrial Light and Magic.
 Val Kilmer has a certain cockiness, although his met-on-the-set wife Joanne Whalley is underused.
 Like Peter Jackson in The Lord of the Rings trilogy and the tv series Hercules: The Legendary Journeys (1994-9) and Xena: Warrior Princess (1995-2001), Lucas and Ron Howard went to shoot the film in New Zealand, which lent its lushly unspoiled countryside to create a primeval land of fantasy.